RetroDECK/ES-DE/THEMES-DEV.md

     - Sets the opacity for the items that are not currently focused.
     - Minimum value is `0.1` and maximum value is `1`
     - Default is `1`
+* `text` - type: STRING
+    - A string literal to display if there is no `staticItem` or `defaultItem` property defined and if no image is found.
+This property can only be used in the system view as for the gamelist view the game name is always used as fallback.
+    - Default is the full system name.
+* `textColor` - type: COLOR
+    - Default is `000000FF`
+* `textBackgroundColor` - type: COLOR
+    - Default is `FFFFFF00`
+* `fontPath` - type: PATH
+    - Path to a TrueType font (.ttf) used as fallback if there is no `staticItem` / `itemType` image defined or found, and if `defaultItem` has not been defined.
+* `fontSize` - type: FLOAT
+    - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
+This calculation is based on the reference 'S' character so other glyphs may not fill this area, or they may exceed this area.
+    - Minimum value is `0.001` and maximum value is `1.5`.
+Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.
+    - Default is `0.045`
+* `letterCase` - type: STRING
+    - Sets the letter case for all entries.
+    - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
+    - Default is `none` (original letter case is retained)
+* `letterCaseCollections` - type: STRING
+    - For technical reasons both automatic collections and custom collections have their names spelled in lowercase characters.
+This property which can only be used in the `system` view will make it possible to change the letter case for all such collections.
+This is only needed when `letterCase` is omitted or has been set to `none` as that property will otherwise apply also to all collections.
+    - Valid values are `uppercase`, `lowercase` or `capitalize`
+* `letterCaseGroupedCollections` - type: STRING
+    - For technical reasons custom collections have their names spelled in lowercase characters.
+This property which can only be used in the `gamelist` view will make it possible to change the letter case for all such grouped collections.
+This is only needed when `letterCase` is omitted or has been set to `none` as that property will otherwise apply also to all grouped collections.
+    - Valid values are `uppercase`, `lowercase` or `capitalize`
+* `lineSpacing` - type: FLOAT
+    - Controls the space between lines (as a multiple of the font height).
+Due to the imprecise nature of typefaces where certain glyphs (characters) may exceed the requested font size, it's recommended to keep this value at around `1.1` or higher.
+This way overlapping glyphs or characters being cut off at the top or bottom will be prevented.
+    - Minimum value is `0.5` and maximum value is `3`
+    - Default is `1.5`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.
     - Default is `50`